Home indemnity insurance

 Builder’s principal place of residence requirements

-The Act provides for a registered building contractor to build their own principal place of residence once every six years without having to obtain HII.
+The Act provides for a registered building contractor (individual) to build their own principal place of residence once every six years without having to obtain HII.
 A builder may seek exemption under section 25B(3) of the Act by making a statutory declaration they have not obtained an exemption in the previous six years and undertaking to provide HII to a subsequent owner(s) for seven years from the date the building permit was granted.

 Housing Industry Association